Sunf3r/Ergon/README.md

 ### `4 -` 🔐 Log in:

-## Just scan the QR Code that will appear on terminal and then it's ready!
+- Just scan the QR Code that will appear on terminal and then it's ready!

 > ⚠️ » All logs and QR codes will appear on `conf/log.txt`.

+### Also, read the important notes bellow

 # `-1.` 🗒️ Important Notes:

+## Using Download cmd

+- For using download cmd you should provide session cookies for YouTube, X (Twitter), TikTok, Instagram, etc.
+- export your cookies.txt using a browser extension and place it at `conf/cookies.txt`.

+## Random delays

 - Random Delays are implemented on several places to prevent Ergon from being flagged as a Bot by Meta anti-bot detectors.
-I don't recommend removing it.
+- **I don't recommend removing it.**

-- Updating:
+## Updating:

 ```
 # Stopping services